apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

   Deciding against this option, for two main reasons.
-First, some implementation styles can only be used if constraints are met for both the input and output buffers (e.g. [propagating arbitrary values from input padding to output padding](#apply-operator- element-wise-over-the-transformation-padding)), which makes it unclear which `layout_transform` should rewrite the access pattern.
+First, some implementation styles can only be used if constraints are met for both the input and output buffers (e.g. [propagating undef values from input padding to output padding](#apply-operator- element-wise-over-the-transformation-padding)), which makes it unclear which `layout_transform` should rewrite the access pattern.